haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/advanced.md

 In general it is not recommended to modify simulation state (e.g. setting an object pose) outside of the `_load_scene` function (called by reconfigure) or episode initialization in `_initialize_episode`.
 The reason is this can lead to sub-optimal task code that may make your task run slower than expected as in GPU simulation generally setting (and fetching) states takes some time.
 If you are only doing CPU simulation then this is generally fine and not slow at all.

 Regardless there are some use cases to do so (e.g. change mounted camera pose every single timestep to a desired location).
-In such cases, you must make sure you call `self._scene.gpu_apply_all()` after all of your state setting code runs during GPU simulation.
+In such cases, you must make sure you call `self.scene.gpu_apply_all()` after all of your state setting code runs during GPU simulation.
 This applies the changes you make to sim state and ensures it persists to the next environment time step.

-Moreover, if you need access to up to date data in GPU simulation, you should call `self._scene.gpu_fetch_all()` before reading any data like object pose.
-If you need up to date link pose data, you need to call `self._scene.px.gpu_update_articulation_kinematics()` before calling `self._scene.gpu_fetch_all()`.
+Moreover, if you need access to up to date data in GPU simulation, you should call `self.scene.gpu_fetch_all()` before reading any data like object pose.
+If you need up to date link pose data, you need to call `self.scene.px.gpu_update_articulation_kinematics()` before calling `self.scene.gpu_fetch_all()`.

-:::{note} As we are constantly working to improve simulation speed and quality it is possible the behavior of `self._scene.gpu_fetch_all()` may change in the future.
-If you want to call functions without worrying about changes you should use the original SAPIEN API for GPU data which is exposed via `self._scene.px` and gives more fine grained control about what GPU data to fetch (which is more efficient than fetching all of it)
+:::{note} As we are constantly working to improve simulation speed and quality it is possible the behavior of `self.scene.gpu_fetch_all()` may change in the future.
+If you want to call functions without worrying about changes you should use the original SAPIEN API for GPU data which is exposed via `self.scene.px` and gives more fine grained control about what GPU data to fetch (which is more efficient than fetching all of it)
 :::